DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 `RAFCON_PLUGIN_PATH=$RAFCON_PLUGIN_PATH:[RTPP-REPOSITORY̠-PATH]/source/rafcontpp`

-If you did this successfully, RAFCON should now have an extra menu button called "Plan Task", and a new tab called "PDDL Action" at the right, below the semantic data tab.
+If you did this successfully and restarted RAFCON, it should now have an extra menu button called "Plan Task", and a new tab called "PDDL Action" at the right, below the semantic data tab.
 The image shows RAFCON with the task planner plugin loaded.

 ![Restaurant example rtpp loaded](../../assets/images/tutorials/restaurant/Rafcon_rtpp_loaded.png "Plugin loaded")